skilledknight/Coin-Toss-Application---Is-it-heads-or-tails-/README.md

 (Player vs Computer )- Heads or Tails - Coin Toss match - JavaScript Project

-In this application the player selects heads or tails, while computer selects too using Math.random() JavaScript code, if playerGuess === computerGuess, player wins otherwise computer wins, score is tracked between the two during the functioning of the entire code.
+In this application the player selects heads or tails, while computer selects too using Math.random() JavaScript code, if playerGuess === computerGuess, player wins otherwise computer wins, score is displayed while playing the match.